vkhitrin/macos-env/Setup/lima/README.md

 All those workarounds are needed to modify the Fedora CoreOS image in order to allow to use it as a podman host.

+### Workarounds For Apple Silicon Macs

+Sadly, I was unsuccessful in compiling libguestfs tools on Apple silicon.
+I am using a pre-generated image that was modified on x86 host.

+Modified image is hosted on a private instance of s3 not accessible to outside world.
+[bootstrap_x86.sh](./Setup/lima/bootstrap_x86.sh) script was used to generate the modified aarch64 image.

 ## Usage